grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

       - The Assertion Consumer Service URL is the endpoint where the IdP sends the SAML assertion after the user has been authenticated.
    1. If you want to use the **Single Logout** feature, copy the **Single Logout Service URL** and provide it to your SAML IdP.
 1. Finish configuring Grafana using IdP data
-1. Provide Grafana metadata to your SAML IdP.
+    1. Provide IdP Metadata to Grafana.
-   - The metadata contains all the necessary information for the IdP to establish a connection with Grafana.
+      - The metadata contains all the necessary information for Grafana to establish a connection with the IdP.
       - This can be provided as Base64-encoded value, a path to a file, or as a URL.
 1. Click **Next: User mapping**.

 ### 4. User Mapping Section